 “We have a chart over here from 1931 to 1975 [of] how many boxcars were shipped by the United Fruit Growers each year of that time.
 So you can see good years where they'd ship 1,000 or 1,100 refrigerated boxcars with 80,000 peaches in each one.
 And that was just one of the cooperatives,” said Walker who is also the founding chairman of the Palisade Historical Society.

 The history of Palisade’s fruit growing industry, the migrant workers and stories of some of the long-established families of the town are part of a new documentary called “Colorado Experience: Palisade Peaches.”
-The episode is set to premiere on Rocky Mountain PBS and drop on YouTube on Thursday, Nov.
-14.
+Watch the episode below.

 Below you can find previous stories published along our way of production for this episode as well as other facts or extras having to do with those sweet Palisade peaches.